Hindi Krimen Umuwi

 CALLS AND DEMANDS:

-• Stop the bombings!
 Stop the killings!
-Stop the attacks!
+Stop the bombings!
+End the IHL violations!

-Join the over 6,000 people signing the petition demanding for Chantal’s release!
+Over 8,000 people signed the petition demanding for Chantal’s release!

 Let’s take action together!

-For press or campaign inquires please email us.
+For press or campaign inquires please message us.